About Summer Activities in Avoriaz

 Beach volleyball in the heart of the French Alps may sound strange but in Avoriaz you can hop on the sand and play a game of volleyball with your friends or family.
 Located in the centre of the resort, the beach volleyball courts can be used free of charge, and there are even beach volleyball tournaments and children's activities arranged regularly.
 Open every day from 09:00 to 20:00.

-There are two bowling alleys in Avoriaz to keep you entertained on bad weather days or if you're looking for something to do with a group.
+There is a bowling alley in Avoriaz to keep you entertained on bad weather days or if you're looking for something to do with a group.

 Canoeing / Kayaking